 Yes — Integrated Studies is the name for the specialized curriculum taken by all incoming BFS students who are in the College.
 Penn students in our other undergraduate schools — Nursing, Wharton, and Engineering — do BFS in their own ways.
 All BFS students, including those in the college, take BFS seminars during their time at Penn.

 4. I’m not planning to be a science major and ISP includes a science component.
 Is ISP still right for me?
 Or I’m not planning to be humanities major and ISP includes a humanities component.
 Is ISP still right for me?

 Yes!
 ISP includes the humanities, social science, and the sciences into an integrated whole.
 Our approach to all of these topics is the same one we would use for non-specialists.
 We aim to engage broad ideas at a high level but with minimal barriers to entry.
 In our experience, good thinking is just good thinking and students who demonstrate intellectual prowess in one or the other area of knowledge are the right kind of candidates for ISP.

-5. I noticed that all ISP students live in Riepe College House together.
+5. I noticed that all ISP students live in Hill College House together (NEW!
+ISP used to be housed in Riepe).
 If I am applying to ISP, does this affect my housing application?

 Yes.
 ISP is a residential program and one of the three steps you take to apply to the program involves your housing selection.
 This means that during the housing selection process you will indicate the Integrated Studies Residential Program in Hill College House as your first preference.
 You should also indicate your other housing preferences, just as you normally would.